 See also the Arcade Collection in Toy Company Collections.

 Playing with building sets requires imagination, planning, critical thinking, and strategizing—all skills that kids rely on when they enter the adult world.
 Since the 19th century, toy makers have tried to produce a better construction set.
-Building blocks—which occupy their own collections category at The Strong’s National Museum of Play—have continued to the present, but they have been joined by such 20th-century classics as Tinkertoys, Lincoln Logs, Erector Sets, and others.
+Building blocks—which occupy their own collections category—have continued to the present, but they have been joined by such 20th-century classics as Tinkertoys, Lincoln Logs, Erector Sets, and others.
 Beyond building blocks, the museum holds more than 200 construction sets that run the gamut from Erector Sets and Lincoln Logs to the latest LEGO and K’NEX products.
 Together they demonstrate the ways technology, materials, and marketing have shaped popular building toys over more than a century.

 See also “Building an Empire.”

 Miniature replicas of things in the real world have intrigued and fascinated humans for centuries.
 The earliest miniatures looked much like the handcrafted adult furniture and housewares they copied.
 As manufacturers learned to use cast iron, sheet metal, tin, and plastic in mass-production, miniatures appeared in toy and other stores in increasing numbers.
 These days, miniatures have two main groups of devotees.
 Children continue to play with their dollhouses but are just as likely to furnish virtual dollhouses on the Internet at Club Penguin, Webkinz, The Sims 2, and similar multiuser game sites.
 Meanwhile, building and furnishing dollhouses and miniature rooms is a popular hobby for grown-ups.
 The museum’s collection includes more than 20,000 miniatures, some of them playthings for children and some of them things of play for adults.
 Also included are more than 200 miniature rooms and settings.